 to act unkindly.
 It makes us resentful of our child and more prone to snap later.

-"Stop that name calling right this minute or you'll get punished!" - This is indulging our reaction without accepting the child's
+"Stop that name calling right this minute or you'll get punished!" - This is indulging our reaction without helping the child

 "You sound mad!
 The rule in this house is that we speak to each other with respect, and no name calling.
 You can tell your sister what you're mad about without attacking her." -